Dapivirine Ring: Using a Common Agenda to Plan for Introduction

 - Engage and collaborate with advocates to drive political and financial support for the ring in early adopter countries

 A wide array of end user market research is currently underway for consumers and providers.
-The research includes human centered design and end user segmentation.
+The research, some of which has been completed already, includes human centered design and end user segmentation.

-- Summarize existing end-user research findings and relevant oral PrEP research into digestible compendium
+- Summarize existing end-user research findings related to the ring and relevant oral PrEP research into digestible compendium

-- Widely disseminate market research to increase transparency and accessibility and minimize duplication
+- Widely disseminate market research on the ring to increase transparency and accessibility and minimize duplication

 - Dapivirine Ring Social Behavioral Literature Review and Bibliography (OPTIONS, 2017) — a summary of social and behavioral factors influencing dapivirine ring use